ryuichiueda/slides_marp/prob_robotics_2025/lesson5e.md

 $= \int_0^1 6t^5 [ 10t'^6 -24t'^5 + 15t'^4 ]_{t'}^1 \text{d}t$
 $= \int_0^1 6t^5 (1 - 10 t^6 + 24 t^5 - 15t^4)\text{d}t$
 <span style="color:red">$= 1/11$</span>
-$\Longrightarrow$ There is a 9% probability that the completion rate is higher before the improvement.
+$\Longrightarrow$ There is a 9% probability that the completion rate of "before" is higher.

 ---